Alyn Beals

-Alyn Richard Beals (April 27, 1921 – August 11, 1993) was a professional American football end/defensive end in the All-America Football Conference (AAFC) and the National Football League (NFL).
-He played six seasons for the San Francisco 49ers from 1946 through 1951.
+Alyn Richard Beals (April 27, 1921 – August 11, 1993) was an American professional football end who played six seasons for the San Francisco 49ers in the All-America Football Conference (AAFC) and the National Football League (NFL).

+Originally drafted by the Chicago Bears in the 1942 NFL draft, Beals instead volunteered and served in the United States military, only resuming his professional football career in 1946.
+Signing with the 49ers of the upstart AAFC, Beals emerged as one of the top stars of the league, being named an AAFC All-Pro for three of the league's four years of existence and finishing the final 1949 season as the league's all-time scoring leader, with 278 points scored.
+Beals scored 10 touchdowns or more in each season the 49ers were part of the AAFC.

+Biography

 Early life

-Beals grew up in San Francisco, California and was raised by his mother, who divorced his father when Beals was three years old.
+Alyn Beals grew up in San Francisco, California and was raised by his mother, who divorced his father when Beals was three years old.
 He excelled at San Francisco Polytechnic High School in football (right near Kezar Stadium, which led to a scholarship from Santa Clara University after he picked them over the University of California.

-Beals was drafted by the Chicago Bears in 1942, but Beals elected to serve in World War II, where he later became a Field Artillery Battery Commander.
+Beals was selected by the Chicago Bears in the 1942 NFL draft, but he elected to serve in World War II instead, where he later became a Field Artillery Battery Commander.
 Beals scored 46 touchdowns in four seasons with the team (1939 to 1943) and he was inducted into the university's Hall of Fame in 1964.

-Football career
+Pro football career

 Beals was given a letter by the Chicago Bears to gauge his interest in playing for them in his senior season in 1942, but he served in World War II instead.
 He did ROTC at Santa Clara, and later served as a Field Artillery Battery Commander, seeing action at Battle of the Bulge and also serving as security during the Nuremberg trials.

 When the war ended, he was recruited to play for the newly formed San Francisco 49ers of the All-America Football Conference (AAFC) and play for Buck Shaw, his former coach at Santa Clara, bolstered by a $4,500 contract that dwarfed his $275 a month when in the Army.
 Beals led the AAFC in receiving touchdowns all four years of the league's existence and in 1949 he was the AAFC leader in overall touchdowns (12) and points scored (73).

-His 14 receiving touchdowns in 1948 was a club record for nearly four decades.
+Beals' career-best 14 receiving touchdowns in 1948 would stand as a team record for nearly four decades.
 When the AAFC folded at the end of the 1949 season, he was the league's all-time scoring leader with 278 points.